 - Search abnormal areas inside the uterus, which can be caused by benign, pre-cancerous or cancerous changes.

 - Determining the extent of the pathological process.

 This test involves the use of a hysteroscope, a thin, flexible tube that allows a doctor to examine the lining of the uterus.
 The procedure can be performed on an outpatient basis.
 The doctor inserts a speculum into the vagina, injects a small amount of anesthetic to the cervix to make the test more comfortable.
 The patient may be advised to take pain medication an hour before the diagnosis.
 A few minutes later, the doctor inserts a hysteroscope through the vagina and cervix into the uterus.
 The image is displayed on the screen.
 For a clearer picture of the hysteroscope is inserted through a small amount of transparent liquid or air.
 Also, the doctor can take tissue samples from the mucosa.
 After the test, perhaps slight vaginal bleeding for a couple of days, pain - may be required intake of painkillers.

 The following types of endoscopic diagnosis of cancer of the uterus is performed, if a woman has symptoms of the bowel or bladder, indicating that oncology could spread to them.

 - Cystoscopy determines whether the process has affected tumor bladder and urethra.

 X-ray beams, types of energy beams passing through the organs and bones inside the chest, create images of the internal structures of the body.
-X-ray is performed to find out whether not spread to the lung disease.
+X-ray is performed to determine whether the disease has spread to the lungs.